X

 2. “What is Eucharist” with Fr.
 Bill: BOTH parents and children

-Celebration of First Eucharist Weekend is April 13/14, 2024 at all Masses (Sat, 5PM, Sun 9AM & Sun 11AM) .for all children who have completed their Gold Books.
-Simply bring your completed book to the celebration for Fr.
-Bill to sign on the inside cover.
+Celebration of First Eucharist Weekend is April 18/19, 2026 at all Masses (Sat, 5PM, Sun 9AM & Sun 11AM) for all children who have completed their Gold Books.
+Completed books will be collected at Rehearsal and returned at the celebration.

 We believe in this community that every person gathered is called to “full, conscious and active participation.”
 Preparation for First Eucharist begins early in a child’s life through emphasis on the importance of family meals, family prayer and regular gathering with the parish community for Mass.
 Formal preparation is encouraged in the 2nd grade.